algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 ### 2.2.4 Sleep Mode

 When the anti-theft function is deactivated, and the device hasn't detected any movement for 40 seconds, the BLE will be turned off to save energy.
 It will be activated again if a rotation of 180° on the x-axis is detected.
-(Schematics For Refence bellow)
+(Schematics for reference bellow)

 ![](./3dModel.png)

 ### 2.2.5 Simultaneous Action

-The software should be capable of executing multiple actions at the same time (e.g. ring the alarm while get GPS position and sending notification to user).
+The software should be capable of executing multiple actions at the same time (e.g. ringing the alarm while getting GPS position and sending a notification to the user).

 ## 2.3 Personae Definition